exasol/docker-db/README.md

 Exasol is a high-performance, in-memory, MPP database specifically designed for analytics.
 This repository contains a dockerized version of the Exasol DB for testing purposes.

-The dockerized version of Exasol in this repository can be used with up to 10GiB of data.
+Exasol's `docker-db` can be used with up to 10 GiB of data.
 If you need more, please get in contact with us via https://exasol.com/get-in-touch.

 Your use of this repository is subject to the [Exasol Terms & Conditions](https://www.exasol.com/terms-and-conditions)